David Feeney: House of Representatives

-Feeney is married to Liberty Sanger, principal of law firm Maurice Blackburn.
-They have a son, Ned (2014), and a daughter, Matilda (2019).

 Career after politics

-David Feeney was appointed a Senior Fellow to the Australian Strategic Policy Institute (ASPI) in August 2018.
+Feeney was appointed a Senior Fellow to the Australian Strategic Policy Institute (ASPI) in August 2018.
 He has served as a regular guest lecturer at the Australian War College in Canberra since 2018.
 In 2019, he was appointed to the advisory board of NIOA.

 In December 2018, Feeney wrote a paper advocating for Australia's need to develop a comprehensive grand strategy for the Centre of Gravity journal of the Strategic and Defence Studies Centre of the Australian National University (ANU).
 In 2021, Feeney wrote a further paper for Centre of Gravity entitled "SEA 5000 Future Frigate program: continuous shipbuilding under the spotlight".

 Since 2019, Feeney has been a postgraduate student at the University of Melbourne.
 In 2020 he completed a Graduate Diploma in Arts (Advanced).
 His thesis entitled Second Punic War: the contest for the central Mediterranean, Hannibal and Carthaginian grand strategy 218–210 BC won the 2020 William Culican Memorial Award.
 In 2021, Feeney commenced PhD studies in classical and ancient studies.
 In October 2021 David Feeney became a Graduate Member of the Australian Institute of Company Directors.